 Contract Services assists the motion picture and television transportation departments by providing beneficial programs, such as safety training, harassment prevention training, substance testing, and the new online Hours of Service course.

 With the introduction of the Transportation Employment Application Management (TEAM) Portal, both drivers and employers will be able to realize efficiencies in driver qualifications and effectively meet the requirements of the Federal Motor Carrier Safety Regulations and applicable local and state laws.

 Electronic Logging Device ExemptionOn January 19, 2018, the Federal Motor Carrier Safety Administration (FMCSA) granted the Motion Picture Association (MPA) a five-year exemption from the electronic logging device (ELD) requirements for all commercial motor vehicle (CMV) drivers providing transportation to or from a theatrical or television motion picture production site.
 MPA requested this exemption to allow these drivers to complete paper records of duty status (RODS) instead of using an ELD.

-Please see the buttons at right for ELD exemption guidance memos.
+Please see the buttons to the right for ELD exemption guidance memos.

 Beginning January 06, 2020 mandatory use of the FMCSA Drug & Alcohol Clearinghouse goes into effect.
 If you have a Commercial Driver's License (CDL) and are subject to Department of Transportation (DOT) drug and alcohol testing covered under the FMCSA, then you must register for the Clearinghouse.Clearinghouse Driver Info Sheet